autopkg/MichalMMac-recipes/Mira/README.md

 # Mira

-[Mira](http://twistedmelon.com/mira/) is Preferences Pane for configuring Apple remote behavior
+[Mira](http://twistedmelon.com/mira/) is Preference Pane for configuring Apple remote behavior

 ## Notes

 - Mira is paid software
-- Munki recipe specifies RequireRestart pkginfo key because of multiple launchd items (un)loaded by package scripts in user context
+- Munki recipe specifies `RequireRestart` pkginfo key because of multiple launchd items (un)loaded by package scripts in user context
 - Scripts do a lot of neat things in user's Library.
 For example thex disable Plex helper.
 Installing by Munki or AutoPkg prevents them from doing so.
 Inspect both scripts before deploying

 ## Scripts